mattdanielbrown/gatsby-theme-portfolio-are.na/README.md

 ## Features

 - [are.na](https://are.na/) for hosting of projects.
-This is possible through another package of mine [gatsby-source-are.na](https://github.com/jordanoverbye/gatsby-source-are.na)
+This is handled by [gatsby-source-are.na](https://github.com/jordanoverbye/gatsby-source-are.na)
 - [Theme UI](https://theme-ui.com) for styling
 - [MDX](https://mdxjs.com/) for non-project pages (`/about`, `/contact`) etc
 - [Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/) for optimised images